Measuring AM Modulation

 The easiest way to do this to connect the modulation monitor sample port on the transmitter to your oscilloscope and adjust the scope gain such that the unmodulated wave form is set to consume approximately 3/4 of the screen above and below the center line.
 Once set up and operating, any time you see any flat lines on the zero line, it is indicating excessive negative modulation.

 At -100% modulation, carrier cutoff occurs

-This problem is one of the reasons the old Magnavox AM Stereo system failed – when the carrier started to disappear, the audio got very “nasty.”
-However, in some ways this was less a transmitter issue than that of some consumer radios, which do not handle the upper regions of negative modulation well, introducing significant distortion above -92 or -94% modulation – even emulating loss of carrier at these high negative modulation levels.
+This problem is one of the reasons the old Magnavox AM Stereo system failed: when the carrier started to disappear, the audio got very “nasty.”
+However, in some ways this actually was less a transmitter issue than that of some consumer radios, which do not handle the upper regions of negative modulation well, introducing significant distortion above -92 or -94% modulation – even emulating a loss of carrier at these high negative modulation levels.